applicaster/developer.applicaster.com/book/push/push-android.md

 ### Interface description

-The below table describe the `PushContract` interface methods.
+The below describe the `PushContract` interface methods.

 #### Initialization
 Initialize your push provider